Sraj31/Sraj31/README.md

 - 👋 Hi, I’m @Sraj31
 - 👀 I’m interested in ...block chain technologie
 - 💞️ I’m looking to collaborates on ...ghonto golangm
-- 📫 How to reach me ...gomble sunbai ghknbtsd bnkm
+- 📫 How to reach me ...gomble sunbai olbak
-- 😄 Pronouns: ...monto kallu mamu sau
+- 😄 Pronouns: ...moto sanu
 - ⚡ Fun facts: ...scroll op
 <!---
 Sraj31/Sraj31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.